-If you have incredible views, then you will add lasting value.
+• If you have incredible city views, then you will add lasting value.

-If you have a small site and you can’t lose any more yard, adding a second floor can bring more light into the ground floor and open up the street level.
-Great idea for urban terrace houses
+• If you have a small property and can’t lose any more yard, adding a second floor could bring in more light to the ground floor and open up the street level.

-If the lower level needs to be renovated anyway, then the extra 15% is offset by the improvement in the ground floor views out into the garden.
-It adds value.
+• If your lower level needs to be renovated anyway, then the extra 15% is offset by the improvement to the ground floor and therefore adds value to your property.